Benjamin Edes: Career

-Edes established a partnership with Gill, and together they printed various works.
+Edes established a partnership with John Gill, and together they printed various works.

 Edes and Gill became the proprietors of The Boston Gazette and Country Journal on April 7, 1755.
 The Gazette was established on December 21, 1719, by William Brooker.
 Edes made the paper a leading voice favoring American independence.
 Edes and Gill were members of The Sons of Liberty, a revolutionary society of American patriots in Revolutionary America.
 Edes and Gill worked closely with Samuel Adams who employed the Boston Gazette in the publication of Adams' many revolutionary essays and letters.
 Andrew Oliver said, "The temper of the people may be surely learned from that infamous paper".
 Governor Bernard advised the arrest of both Edes and Gill as publishers of sedition.

 Edes, as a member of the Loyal Nine, the directing group behind the Sons of Liberty, filled the columns of the Gazette with numerous articles criticizing the Stamp Act.
 He fought British policy overall through written attacks on other taxes, including the tea tax, the Townshend Acts, and other such measures he deemed as oppressive.

 The two editions of the poems of Martha Wadsworth Brewster were printed by Edes and Gill in 1757 and 1758.
 She was a poet and writer, and one of the earliest American female literary figures as well as the first American-born woman to publish under her own name.

 In 1760 Edes and Gill printed and published Eddy's Almanak for 1761, containing astronomical positions of the sun, moon and planets for each month of the year, times of the year eclipses would occur, with literature about the planets and their professed influence on the various parts of the human anatomy.
 The almanack opened with a satire on Bernard, which appealed to Americans to hold to the non-importation agreement.
 Edes, relied on the advice and encouragement of Samuel Adams, Warren, Otis, Quincy inasmuch as his contentious spirit often lacked the intellectual capacity to articulate his outspoken and revolutionary ideas in a manner suited for publication.